 I’ve noticed recently that quite a few people don’t seem too concerned about grammar, spelling, punctuation.
 Sometimes, I think it’s something that slipped by them in the earlier grades at school and they never went back to re-learn it.

 The reality?
 They need to be concerned…. because as it’s been said, “The devil’s in the details.”
 Those who are reading your stuff (and know better) will notice and the impression that you wanted to create will be damaged by something small and seemingly insignificant in your mind.

 Some time ago, I finished a proofreading assignment for a newly-designed website.
 After reviewing and editing 50+ webpages, I discovered quite a number of spelling, punctuating, and word usage errors.
 On a second walk-through, I found a few more.
 I can’t say that the examples below were ones I found.
 But the ones I did identify would have been glaring to someone who knows grammar, spelling, and word usage … potentially, a high-value client/customer that wants to work with an intelligent and knowledgeable service provider.
 I’m confident it was well worth his expense and I commend him for hiring me to review his new site.
 I hope he realizes how important and valuable it is.

-Here are some common mistakes identified by HubSpot’s Lisa Toner:
+Here are some common mistakes identified by (self-professing grammar nerd) Lisa Toner on HubSpot:

 1) The Apostrophe Catastrophe

 2) That Tricky Little Comma

 3) Semicolons and Colons

 6) “Couldn’t Care Less” Versus “Could Care Less”